 Family Services of the Merrimack Valley offers many programs to meet the diverse needs of our community.
-Over 20 programs are offered in four core areas of service:
+Over 20 programs are offered in four core areas of service.
+Click here for an up to date directory on current programs with contact information.

 - Youth Development programs help young people navigate the difficult stage of adolescence by recognizing and building on their strengths.
 Key to this approach is providing young people with opportunities to discover their strengths and create positive relationships.
 Through mentoring, life skills training, pregnancy prevention and child advocacy programs, Family Services ushers children and youth onto the path of success.
 Last year, 1,270 young people (aged birth-18) were served through nine youth development programs.